Nedevi/APM-1201-SA2/README.md

 - Google Colab does not support tkinter module.
 -UI should appear.

-### Step 3: Upload desired `.txt` file.
+### Step 3: Upload desired text file.
--Program should output a `.txt` file with the huffman tree and the compressed text.
+-Program should output a file with the huffman tree and the compressed text.